FAQs and Contact Information

 What tests should I take at orientation?

 - Not everyone needs to take all of the placement tests that are offered at orientation—it often depends on a number of factors, including your major, what tests you have taken, and what kind of credits you have obtained from other colleges through transfer work or dual-credit.
-To find out which tests are most appropriate for you, either contact the Student Testing Services office or visit us for one of our Test Information Sessions on the first or second morning of your orientation session.
+To find out which tests are most appropriate for you, either contact the Student Testing Services office or speak with your academic advisor during your orientation session.

 How do I register for tests at orientation?